Some of the most revolutionary and innovative people in the communications industry.

 Lawrence Irving, Chairman of the Board and Audit Committee Chairman

-Lawrence is the Chief Financial Officer at Synchronoss Technologies, a NASDAQ listed company that is a premier provider of on-demand transaction management software to tier-1 communications service providers and OEMs.
+Lawrence Lawrence, formerly the CFO, serves in a consultative capacity at Synchronoss Technologies, a NASDAQ listed company that is a premier provider of on-demand transaction management software to tier-1 communications service providers and OEMs.
 Prior to joining Synchronoss Technologies, Lawrence was the Chief Financial Officer, Treasurer and Secretary at CommTech Corporation, a communications service provider.
 Before joining CommTech Corporation, he was the Chief Financial Officer at Holmes Protection Group, a NASDAQ company that provides electronic security services.

 Previously, Lawrence held senior management positions in finance at Centennial Security Holdings, Inc., The National Guardian Corporation, Berkey, Inc. and Kane Miller Corporation where he started his career in finance in 1978.